Institution

 Our Board provides overall guidance and policy directions to management.

-Our Board operates on a commercial basis, with the added constitutional responsibility, together with our Chairman and CEO, of protecting the Company's past reserves, given Temasek's status as a Fifth Schedule entity32 under the Singapore Constitution.
-There are no nominees of the Government on our Board.
+Our Board operates on a commercial basis, with the added constitutional responsibility, together with our Chairman and CEO, of protecting the Company’s past reserves, given Temasek’s status as a Fifth Schedule entity31 under the Singapore Constitution.
+There are no nominees of the Singapore Government or any other government on our Board.

 The annual Board schedule includes quarterly two-day meetings, and additional meetings as needed, such as for significant large investments.
-Six Board meetings were held in the financial year ended 31 March 2024.
+Five Board meetings were held in the financial year ended 31 March 2025.

 The Board has reserved the following matters for its decision: